IT Audit: Better Prevent Than Cure. Technical Product Audit

 - the number of users increases due to appropriate search engine optimization (SEO).
 Product awareness grows.
 And, accordingly, your profit increases as well.

 What do we check?

 At this stage the app functions are black-box tested, this means we know what the app shall do, and check the way it functions without looking “inside” of the product (act as users).

 From this point of view, the product is checked throughout all stages of testing.
-The final report lists UI / UX errors (prioritized in order to initially indicate whether they are critical or not) and recommendations for improvement (move the menu, change the color of the button, etc.).
+The final report lists UI/UX errors (prioritized to indicate whether they are critical or not) and recommendations for improvement (move the menu, change the color of the button, etc.).
 The following parameters are reviewed:

 - optimized and correct app display with all supported devices and browsers;

-- for web application the front end (HTML/CSS и JS код) is checked, since it sufficiently influences ranking of app pages (in other words, critical for search engines) and user satisfaction (in fact, this is what the users see and interact with, and either they like it or not);
+- for web application the front end (HTML/CSS and JS code) is checked since it sufficiently influences the ranking of app pages (in other words, critical for search engines) and user satisfaction (in fact, this is what the users see and interact with, and either they like it or not);

 - general app structure: whether it is easy to navigate through pages/screens, in what way the content of pages/screens is arranged.

 3. Search Engine Optimization (SEO)